The History of 1 Cockle Shed & The Harvey Family, Old Town, Leigh-On-Sea, Essex

 10. Joseph Harvey (1862-1879) – died aged 17

-When the 1851 census was taken, the Harvey family were living on “Leigh Street” and their youngest child was just 6 days old and yet to be named Henry.
+When the 1851 census was taken, the Harvey family were living on “Leigh Street,” and their youngest child was just 6 days old and yet to be named (Henry).
 Emma’s mother, a nurse, was also present on the night the census was taken.
-Tragically, Henry died at fourteen months old at the beginning of Jun 1852 and was buried in St Clement’s churchyard on the 4th.
+Tragically, Henry died at fourteen months old at the beginning of June 1852 and was buried in St. Clement’s churchyard.

-The 1847 tithe map of Leigh (below left) shows the old town just before the railway line carved its way through the houses during 1854, with the station opening on 1st Jul 1855.
-At this time there were several hundred acres of oyster pits off the shore in Leigh Creek, whereas in Southend the beds were used for muscles.
-After the railway arrived the village was much changed, with many of the old unsanitary hovel-like cottages swept away.
-The line opened up opportunities for the local fishermen, enabling a more reliable carriage by rail of their oysters, winkles, muscles and shrimps into London for sale.
+The 1847 tithe map of Leigh (below) shows the Old Town just before the railway line carved its way through the houses during 1854, with the station opening on 1st July 1855.
+At this time, there were several hundred acres of oyster pits off the shore in Leigh Creek, whereas in Southend the beds were used for mussels.
+After the railway arrived, the village was much changed, with many of the old unsanitary, hovel-like cottages swept away.
+The line opened up opportunities for the local fishermen, enabling more reliable carriage by rail of their oysters, winkles, mussels and shrimps into London for sale.

 Richard HARVEY married Harriet Louisa PHIPPS in early 1888.
-Harriet was born in 1863 in Broxbourne, Hertfordshire and was the second of five children born to Alfred PHIPPS, a general labourer for the New River Company, and Susannah HARKNETT, the daughter of a shepherd.
-The PHIPPS family moved to nearby Cheshunt where Harriet’s mother died when she was fifteen in 1878.
-Her father swiftly remarried to Mary Ann Prior DAY on 11th Jan 1879.
+Harriet was born in 1863 in Broxbourne, Hertfordshire, and was the second of five children of Alfred PHIPPS, a general labourer for the New River Company, and his wife, Susannah HARKNETT, the daughter of a shepherd.
+The PHIPPS family later moved to nearby Cheshunt, where Harriet’s mother died in 1878, when Harriet was fifteen.
+Her father swiftly remarried, to Mary Ann Prior DAY, on 11th January 1879.
 Mary was fourteen years his junior and an unmarried mother of two young children at the time.
-Harriet’s father went on to have six more children with his second wife between 1879-1893, all born in Cheshunt.
-Mary died in 1909 aged 61 and Alfred died on 19th Dec 1919 aged 83 (both in Cheshunt).
+Harriet’s father went on to have six more children with his second wife between 1879 and 1893.

-Richard and Harriet had eight children born between 1888-1904 but sadly lost their fourth child at under 3 months old, and their last two children at ages two and one.
+Richard and Harriet had eight children born between 1888 and 1904, but sadly lost their fourth child at under 3 months old, and their last two children at ages two and one.

 4. Mabel Harvey (1895-1985) – died under 3 months old

-In 1891 young family was living at the recently erected 1 Mulberry Cottage on Billet Lane.
-Richard (age 27) was working as a fisherman, with the census noting he was an employer.
-His mother Emma was living on her own, occupying two rooms on the High Street, aged 66 and working as a laundress and fishnet knitter.
+In 1891, the young family were living at 1 Mulberry Cottage, off Billet Lane, and Richard, aged 27, was working as a fisherman, with the census noting that he was an employer.
 To aid with his fishing, Richard procured boys from the Rochford Workhouse to teach his trade.
+His mother, Emma, was living on her own, occupying two rooms on the High Street.
+She was aged 66 and working as a laundress and fishnet knitter.

 Offensive Smells